lzt68/2021-DSA5101-Machine-Learning-Project/README.md

 "HUANG XIJIE-XGBoost-SVM":

 + "DSA5101_Project1_huang_xijie.ipynb": The notenook includes 1.
 Data Preprocessing, 2.
-Visulization (statistics of the data and their correlation), 3.
+Visulization, 3.
 Feature Engineerning, 4.
 Modelling and Prediction, 5.
 Principle Component analysis for mix type data.
 (Note that please use the data in folder "Huang Xijie-XGBoost & LightGBM" to run the notebook )
-+ "Data_Exploration_Visualization_Xijie_Huang.ipynb": Aimed to provide a clear visulization of the data and skip the modelling and engineerning part.
++ "Data_Exploration_Visualization_Xijie_Huang.ipynb": Aimed to provide a clear visulization for the data statistic and correlation by skipping the modelling and engineerning part.

 "WANG SHUHUI-Logistic Regression-KNN":